Last Updated on November 27, 2021 by Muhammad Junaid Khalid

-Before you attempt a fix for your phone screen problems, check the symptoms!
-Read on to see what solution you need to apply depending on the nature of your phone screen problems.
+Before you try Android phone screen repair, check the symptoms first!
+Read on to see what solution you need to apply depending on the nature of phone screen problems.

 Examine your phone screen for physical damage such as cracks and chips under the screen protector.
 Can your phone turn on?
 If it does turn on, look over the display.
 See any dead pixels?
-Some phone screen problems can present as strange colors and random lines.
+Some phone screen problems can be seen as strange colors and random lines.
 Both may appear together – the dead pixels and other phenomenon anomalies often run along any cracks.
-Does your screen flicker?
+Is your screen flickering?

 Solution: For deep cracks and internal damage, have your Android phone screen replaced with a new unit.
 For Android phone screens that don’t have any physical damage but show color changes, go check your phone’s display settings – perhaps you need to adjust options for dark mode, screen hue, display contrast, or accessibility.

-Getting rid of viscous liquids such as oil is harder and it is best to replace the display.
-For cold weather, the best you can do is move your phone to a warmer environment and wait for the screen to clear up.
+Getting rid of viscous liquids such as oil is harder, and it’s best to replace the display.

 · Unresponsive Screen

 Is your screen unresponsive to taps and swipes?
-Does it appear blank, or simply stuck on an app?
+Does it appear blank or simply stuck on an app?
 Let’s see how to fix phone screen in this situation.

 The latter may help if the Android phone screen appeared blank.
-Next, an unresponsive display can happen if your phone overheating.
+An unresponsive display can also happen if your phone is overheated.
 Most Android phones automatically freeze and restart when overheated.
 Shift your phone to a cooler environment, and reboot if it hasn’t already.
 Now check and see if this phone screen repair method was successful.

 Updating Your Phone

 Updating your phone may help to fix phone screen issues.
 Sometimes, problems occur due to a corrupted software build.
 You should update your device frequently and upgrade to the latest Android build when it becomes available to you.

 Think an update messed things up?
 You can delete the app, but you may have to wait for a new patch in case of a system error.
 Some devices allow reverting to older firmware, or you might have to perform a factory reset.
 Factory reset wipes all your data, so remember to back up if you go for this option.